MRes Philosophy

 This MRes is a great route into PhD research, which is the first step towards a career in higher education.
 You can make your PhD application during your MRes or after you have finished.

-However, this MRes is also perfect if you do not yet have fixed career plans or are simply not content to end your studies with a BA.
+However, this MRes is also perfect if you don’t yet have fixed career plans or are simply not content to end your studies with a BA.
 The course prepares you for many different careers because it fosters independence, initiative, personal time management and the ability to work with a mentor.
 It hones your intellectual and communication skills, and your ability to empathise with the views of others.

 Careers